avjewe/cdxdoc/cat.md

-# CAT : Concatenate Files
+# cat : Concatenate Files
 USAGE : `cdx cat [options...] [files...]`

 Combine files, one after the other.
 Do the right thing with file headers.